 After 4 days of dedicated care and careful observation came the heartbreaking realisation: the mother failed to come for the last cub.

 It was a challenge that required extraordinary effort.
 DCF Kumar joined the mission.
-A dog squad from Bhadra Tiger Reserve was deployed, tracing the mother’s scent over more than ten kilometres of forest terrain.
-Fresh pugmarks led them to a location roughly one kilometre away, where the mother was found with two cubs, waiting, vigilant, and nurturing.
+A dog squad from Bhadra Tiger Reserve was deployed, tracing the mother’s pug mark over more than a three-kilometre radius.
+Fresh pugmarks led them to a location roughly one kilometre away, where the thermal drone was used to locate the mother in a sugarcane field.

 THE FINAL, EMOTIONAL REUNION

 With the mother located, the team shifted the lone cub to the new site.
 That evening, at 6:30 PM, the mother finally arrived to reclaim her third baby.
-The reunion was nothing short of magical: three cubs, one by one, were back in the embrace of the mother who had refused them only a week before.
+The reunion was nothing short of magical: three cubs, one by one, were back in the embrace of the mother.
 “By evening, unlike before, the mother came and took her cub,” Shankar said, his voice filled with emotion.

 In the span of seven days, a meticulous combination of patience, strategy, and compassion had saved three young lives.
 Each cub was accounted for, healthy, and now inseparably reunited with the mother.
 The villagers who had inadvertently discovered the cubs became witnesses to a profound moment of trust and understanding between humans and nature.